 We have a long term plan in place to secure our water future for generations to come.

-By 2030, we expect a further 70 to 100 gigalitres of additional climate independent water will be required to support Perth's water needs, providing our targets for water use reduction and recycling are met.
+By 2030, providing our water use reduction and recycling targets are met, we expect a further 70 to 100 gigalitres of additional climate independent water will be required to support Perth's water needs.

 Our plans to secure Perth's water supply into the future include:

 - continuing to help Perth households and businesses use even less water and make greater use of recycled water

 - expanding our Groundwater Replenishment Scheme and investigating further opportunity for reuse of treated wastewater